Generic selectors

 • Care Level: Easy

-The Russian tortoise is one of the most common species available and a great option for your first pet tortoise.
-This temperature-tolerant species digs a burrow and spends the winter underground to escape the cold.
-This makes them an excellent choice for outdoor care in cooler climates as long as they have the option to dig in their enclosure.
+The Russian tortoise is the most widely available species and the best starting point for first-time keepers.
+This temperature-tolerant species digs a burrow and spends winter underground to escape the cold, which makes it a good choice for outdoor care in cooler climates as long as the enclosure allows digging.

-Unfortunately, the Russian tortoise is listed as vulnerable on the IUCN Red List1 and is still collected in the wild, so please, do the right thing and insist on captive-bred animals only.
+Unfortunately, the Russian tortoise is listed as vulnerable on the IUCN Red List1 and is still collected from the wild.
+Insist on captive-bred animals only.

 2. Marginated